ruvixx/rvx-api-demo/java/README.md

 $> ./gradlew bootRun

--- You should now have successfully created an incident on http://hdmi.feature.ruvixx.com
+-- You should now have successfully created an incident

 ```